Wednesday, July 15, 2026Sign in

 On the morning of Tuesday, April 29, 2026 — six days after Acting Attorney General Todd Blanche signed the final order rescheduling state-licensed medical cannabis to Schedule III — Trulieve Cannabis Corp. became the first major multistate operator to announce it had filed applications with the U.S. Drug Enforcement Administration to register its medical dispensary footprint under federal law.
 By that afternoon, the DEA's medical marijuana dispensary registration portal was live.

-The fees themselves are modest by industry standards — $794 per dispensary application, $3,699 per manufacturer, $1,850 per distributor, $296 for analytical labs.
+The fees themselves are modest by industry standards.
 The cost of missing the window is not.
-For a state-licensed medical cannabis business that depends on continuity of operations, the choice between filing by June 22 and waiting it out is no choice at all.
-June 22 is, in practical terms, the new federal compliance deadline for the medical cannabis industry.
-(S1, S3)
+For a state-licensed medical cannabis business that depends on continuity of operations, the choice between filing by June 26 and waiting it out is no choice at all.
+June 26 is, in practical terms, the new federal compliance deadline for the medical cannabis industry.

 The April 23 order — technically signed April 22 and published in the Federal Register April 28 — moved two specific categories of cannabis from Schedule I to Schedule III: FDA-approved cannabis products (already a small set, including Epidiolex) and state-licensed medical cannabis.
 Recreational and adult-use cannabis, which still generates the majority of revenue for most publicly traded multistate operators, remained Schedule I.

 For state-licensed operators, the practical mechanics are spelled out in the DEA's expedited registration pathway.
-Within 60 days of publication, eligible medical cannabis businesses can file Form 510 for cultivation, manufacturing, distribution, or laboratory analysis; dispensary applications use a new dedicated portal at mmapplication.diversion.dea.gov.
+Within 60 days of publication, eligible medical cannabis businesses can file Form 510 for cultivation, manufacturing, distribution, or laboratory analysis.
+Dispensary applications use a new dedicated portal.
 The state license itself serves as conclusive evidence of state-law authorization.
-Applications filed within the window are deemed approved unless the DEA actively notifies the applicant otherwise, and the agency has committed to processing those filings within six months.
-(S2, S4)
+Applications filed within the window are deemed approved unless the DEA actively notifies the applicant otherwise.

 For operators, the rescheduling does three concrete things, in roughly ascending order of impact.

 Third, and most operationally significant, federal registration changes the relationship between operators and their financial counterparties.
-Cannabis companies have been blocked from major bank lending, default debit and credit card payments, and conventional insurance markets because their underlying activity was federally illegal.
+Cannabis companies have been blocked from major bank lending, default debit/credit card payments, and conventional insurance markets because their underlying activity was federally illegal.
 With state-licensed medical operations now registered Schedule III handlers, that conversation shifts.
-Treasury Department guidance, also issued in the week after the order, has begun to address how federal financial regulators should treat the medical side of cannabis businesses — though the recreational side remains a gray zone.

 Industry voices have struck a careful tone — celebratory but cautious about what the order does not do.

-June 29, 2026 — the expedited DEA administrative hearing on broader rescheduling begins.
+2. June 29, 2026 — the expedited DEA administrative hearing on broader rescheduling begins.
 This is the proceeding that will determine whether adult-use cannabis follows medical into Schedule III.
-Industry counsel is preparing testimony; the proceeding's scope and timeline are still being finalized.
-(S8)

-December 22, 2026 — the end of the six-month DEA processing window for early filers.
+3. December 22, 2026 — the end of the six-month DEA processing window for early filers.
 Operators that filed by June 22 should, by this date, have DEA registrations in hand or formal notice of issues.
-Operators that received a notice during the review period will need to have responded by this point.
-The volume of registrations the DEA can actually process in six months is, frankly, untested.

 Operator Discussion · 0